Numerical Conformal bootstrap with Analytic Functionals and Outer Approximation: Product functional in general even spacetime dimensions

 Using \eqref{crossrecu} on the RHS we can find the functional actions in $d$ dimension in terms of those in $d-2$ dimensions.
 But we have the prefactor $(z-\bar{z})^2$ so we have to subtract more functionals to ensure the swapping.
 Note that we have chosen both functionals to be either $+$ type or $-$ type.
 The reason is that we are assuming that $d-2$ dimensional crossing vector can be represented as a linear combination of the product of $1d$ crossing vectors ($F_\tau$) and anti-crossing vectors ($H_\tau$), with the absence of crossed terms ($F_{\tau}H_{\rho}$).
 In fact, we can repeatedly use the recursion to express the functional actions in $d-$ dimensions in terms of those in two spacetime dimensions.
-In that case we have to perform $d-2-1$ subtractions for $``+$ type functional and $d-2$ subtractions for $``-"$ type functionals and the extrenal dimension would be,
+In that case we have to perform $\frac{d-2}{2}$ subtractions for both $``+$ type and $``-"$ type functionals and the external dimension would be,

-To see this explicitly let us use the recursion twice to find the following relation between $d=6$ and $d=2$ crossing vector\footnote{For the sake of brevity, we omit writing down the coefficients, but obtaining them from the recursion relation \eqref{crossrecu} is a straightforward process.},
+To see this explicitly let us use the recursion twice to find the following relation between $d=6$ and $d=2$ crossing vector\footnote{For the sake of brevity, we omit writing down the coefficients, but obtaining them from the recursion relation \eqref{crossrecu} is a straightforward task.
+Also note $P_i,\Delta_i,\ell_i$ are not the same as those that appeared in \eqref{crossrecushort}.},

 Then we choose the following kernels\footnote{We are choosing $(\omega^1_+ \times \omega^2_-)$ instead of both being $+$ or $-$ type because $2d$ crossing vector has crossed terms like $F_{\tau}H_{\rho}$, see equation \eqref{2dF}.},